How Truly Natural Healing Actually Works

 effect" relationship would be totally different just because it

 takes place inside a multi-celled living organism?
+Yes, life is

-the "outside world".
+world".
 There's no biological "black magic".
-Just

-them our "natural enemies"; but MAY explain the effectiveness of
+make them our "natural enemies"; but MAY explain the effectiveness of

 antibiotics --- which interrupts their activity AND ITS RESULTS (but

-does not actually solve the debris problem) --- and of quarantine
+does not actually solve the debris problem) --- and of quarantine ---

---- which apparently keeps us far enough away that the microscopic
+which apparently keeps us far enough away that the microscopic

-"recycling crew" does not "see" us --- as carrion --- and as their
+"recycling crew" does not "see" us --- as carrion --- and as their next

-that AT LEAST 90% of all our ills in the "Western World" come about
+mentioned above) used to insist that AT LEAST 90% of all our ills in

-from two primary contributing factors: Failure to put INTO our
+the "Western World" come about from two primary contributing factors:

-bodies the proper biological cleaning and building materials (poor
+Failure to put INTO our bodies the proper biological cleaning and

-nutrition that WE may believe is excellent) and the body's resulting
+building materials (POOR NUTRITION that WE may believe is excellent)

-failure to properly repair itself and, in due course, ELIMINATE it's
+and the body's resulting FAILURE to properly repair itself and, in due

 In contrast, acceptance of the widely held ASSUMPTION mentioned at